 Virtually all LTD policies require you to file for Social Security disability, because LTD carriers can offset your Social Security disability benefits against your monthly LTD payment.
 The offset works like this: if you receive $1,400 in LTD benefits and are approved for $1,100 from Social Security, you will receive the full $1,100 from Social Security, but only $300 from your insurance company, for a total of $1,400.
 Similar offsets exist for other types of income, including workers' compensation, third-party settlements, and retirement benefits.

 If the amount of the offset exceeds your LTD check, your LTD carrier will pay nothing, unless your policy contains a minimum monthly benefit.
 A minimum monthly benefit might entitle you, for example, to the greater of $100 per month or 10% of your gross monthly benefit, even if your offset is more than the LTD amount.
 If your LTD policy has a minimum, it should be set out in your summary plan description.

 Returning to work while on long-term disability could put your benefits in jeopardy or reduce the amount you receive each month.
 Depending on your policy, however, this may not be true for you.
 If you have a "own occupation" policy, which pays you benefits if you can't work in your own occupation, you can still work without losing your eligibility for benefits.

-If you have an "any occupation" plan, you won't get benefits unless there is not type of work you can do because of your impairments.
-If you work under an "any occupation" plan, the insurance company will reduce your monthly payments or regard your employment as proof that you are no longer disabled.
+If you have an "any occupation" plan, you won't get benefits unless you can't do any type of work because of your impairments.
+Accordingly, if you start working while receiving benefits under an "any occupation" plan, the insurance company will reduce your monthly payments or regard your employment as proof that you are no longer disabled.
 Note that many policies shift their definition of disability from the inability to perform your "own occupation" to "any occupation" after two years.